HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ...

 - LzH discussion re a YyzTmoList pull
+  - this "makes sense" as a set of 9 monthly Yyz updates

 - ( roadMaps... )DashboardsH - need extension to be metaDash.H...
    - re-work these on the assumption that Df will start assuming the production developmentment work under "relationship" building.